Bănel Nicoliță

-Bănel Nicoliță (born 7 January 1985) is a Romanian professional footballer who plays as a right winger for Liga IV club CSO Vălenii de Munte.
+Bănel Nicoliță (born 7 January 1985) is a Romanian former professional footballer who played as a right winger or a wing-back.

 Club career

 Dacia Unirea Brăila and Poli AEK Timișoara

 He made his debut in Romanian Divizia B, playing for Dacia Unirea Brăila.
 After, he joined Poli AEK Timișoara, making his Divizia A debut at the age of 19.
 However, he made only 15 league appearances for the club before moving to Steaua București, at the beginning of 2005, he signed a 5-year contract with Steaua.